Science & Research

 If no physical sample or exhibits remains:

-- Analyst records "NONE" or "NO RESERVE" on the Analyst Worksheet, Item 11, Reserve Sample, and, if applicable, documents the sample disposition in the FACTS "In-House Disposition" record.
+- Analyst records “NONE” or “NO RESERVE” on the Analyst Worksheet or electronic form, Item 11, Reserve Sample, and, if applicable, documents the sample disposition in the FACTS or LIMS “In-House Disposition” record.

-- If a sample is received with an official seal, and no reserve portion remains, the analyst must include the broken official seal in the worksheet package.
+- If a sample is received with an official seal, and no reserve portion remains, the analyst must include the broken official seal in the worksheet package or electronic form.

 Conditions where no reserve sample remains are usually confined to no action indicated (NAI) import and NAI perishable samples where the supervisor has concurred in immediate destruction.